imjoshellis/codewars/solved/typescript/LC-0002-AddTwoNumbers/README.md

 ## Optimization

 What if one of the lists is significantly longer than the other?
 We would waste time traversing it!
-If one of the lists is empty.
 If a list is empty and carry is 0, we can simply return the other list:

 ```ts
 if (!l1 && carry === 0) return l2